Reynolds, Idaho

 Reynolds is an unincorporated community in Owyhee County, Idaho, United States.
 Reynolds is 9.8 mi west of Murphy.

 The Camp Lyon Site, which is listed on the National Register of Historic Places, is located near Reynolds.

+Climate

+According to the Köppen Climate Classification system, Reynolds has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
+The hottest temperature recorded in Reynolds was 107 F on July 13, 2002, while the coldest temperature recorded was -24 F on January 22, 1962.